 However, investors should not discount the disruptive technology theme for its growth potential in the long-term.
 Technology is advancing at a rapid rate and investors not exposed to tomorrow’s front runners risk being left behind by a fast-changing world.
 As illustrated by the infographic below, today’s business leaders may become obsolete at the turn of the next decade.

-With that in mind, investors should consider disruptive technologies to future-proof their portfolios, if not for their attractive returns.
+With that in mind, investors can consider disruptive technologies to future-proof their portfolios, if not for attractive returns.

 A better way to approach disruptive technology